 Developed on the trout streams of inland Japan, tenkara fishing is gaining popularity in the West, especially among high-altitude backpackers and hikers.
 In part, this is due to the clean aesthetic and simplicity of tenkara: rod, line, and fly--the three components of fishing stripped of any excess.

 But the rising profile of tenkara is also a result of the precision and excitement it offers small stream anglers.
 Imagine casting wet flies with laser-precision, pulling browns from a fast-moving current or tiny rainbows from the eddy behind a rock, and then tucking your rod away into your pack as you make your way downstream.

 Sounds like a dream, doesn’t it?

 If that’s enough to entice you to try it, or if you dipped your toes in tenkara but were still waiting to take the plunge, we’d like to help.
-Below, you’ll find a brief guide to tenkara rods and reviews of some of the most select.
+Below, you’ll find a brief guide to tenkara rods and reviews of some of the best of 2023.

 Heres a quick glance at some of the best and most respected tenkara rods:

 - Tenkara USA Sato